-The patients at Christ House have tremendous need.
-We served 237 individuals in 2015 and provided a total of 10,885 patient-days of care.
-Approximately 50 percent of our patients were diagnosed with hypertension, 28 percent with diabetes, 11 percent with HIV or AIDS, and 10 percent with cancer.
-The majority had more than one diagnosis of chronic or acute illness.
-We also cared for patients with amputations, hepatitis, tuberculosis, fractures and concussions, and innumerable other illnesses.
-Two-thirds of our patients came in wheel chairs, walkers, or crutches.
+The need.
+We served 235 individuals in 2017 and provided approximately 10,950 patient-days of care.
+About 50 percent of our patients were diagnosed with hypertension, 32 percent with diabetes, and 16 percent with Hepatitis C. The majority had more than one diagnosis of chronic or acute illness.
+We also cared for patients with amputations, tuberculosis, fractures and concussions, and innumerable other illnesses.

-In addition to the primary illness(es) for which they were admitted, 90.5 percent of our patients in 2013 acknowledged a history of alcohol or drug abuse, or had a diagnosed mental illness.
-Eighty-one percent had all three (alcohol, drug, and psychiatric concerns).
+In addition to the primary illnesses for which they were admitted, 76 percent of our patients in 2017 acknowledged a history of either drug addiction or psychiatric illness, and over 35 percent had both of these diagnoses.

-Uniqueness.
-Christ House was the first homeless respite care program in the country and remains the only one in Washington, D.C.
-For homeless persons in D.C. we are the only source of continuous inpatient medical care outside of the hospitals.
+The uniqueness.
+Christ House was the first homeless respite care program in the country and remains the only one in Washington, DC.
+For homeless persons in DC, we are the only source of continuous inpatient medical care outside of the hospitals.